Spectral tensor-train decomposition: Spectral tensor-train decomposition

-This result shows that convergence is driven by the selection of the rank $r$ and the polynomial degree $N$, and that it improves for functions with increasing regularity.
+By Theorems \ref{thm:ftt-approx-conv} and \ref{thm:ftt-sobolev}, the convergence of the spectral expansion depends on the regularity of $f$.
+Let $f\in \mathcal{H}_\mu^k({\bf I})$ for $k>d-1$.
+Then: \rvnote*{\#1-1}{ } This result shows that convergence is driven by the selection of the rank $r$ and the polynomial degree $N$, and that it improves for functions with increasing regularity.
 Thus we can efficiently compute the expansion coefficients $\bm{\mathcal{C}}$ by \eqref{eq:CoreProjection} and obtain an approximation $P_{\mathbf{N}}f_{TT}$ that converges spectrally.

 In practice, the projector $P_{\mathbf{N}}$ is replaced by the discrete projector $\widetilde{P}_{\mathbf{N}}$ \eqref{eq:DiscreteSpectralExpansion}, such that the coefficients $\{ \beta_n \}$ representing projections of the cores are approximated as